galasa-dev/cli/README.md

 ## auth logout

 To log out of a Galasa ecosystem using `galasactl`, you can use the `auth logout` command.
-While logged out, you will not be able to interact with the ecosystem until you run an `auth login` command.
+If you run a `galasactl` command that interacts with an ecosystem while logged out, `galasactl` will attempt to automatically log in using the properties in your `galasactl.properties` file within your `GALASA_HOME` directory.

 ### Examples